ATTX-project/ATTX-project.github.io/attx_project/Deploying-ATTX-SB-on-Kontena.md

 Last login: Fri Jun 30 09:56:32 UTC 2017 from 10.0.2.2 on pts/0
 Container Linux by CoreOS stable (1409.5.0)
 ```
-Thus it's confirmed that Kontena uses [CoreOS](https://coreos.com/) as operating system for its nodes.
+Thus it's confirmed that Kontena plugins use [CoreOS](https://coreos.com/) as operating system for its nodes.

 ## Creating Kontena volumes